sitikhanisa/sitikhanisa/README.md

 # Profile
 Hello, my name is `Khey`.
-i'm studying at University of Maritime Raja Ali Haji, I;m taking biology of education final year student. currently working on my thesis for daily basis and doing such a writing on my blog at medium. kindly contact me on instagram for keep in touch
+i'm studying at University of Maritime Raja Ali Haji, I;m taking biology of education final year student. currently working on my thesis for daily basis and doing such a writing on my blog at medium. kindly contact me on instagram for keep in touch @sitikhanisa